Inequality of Opportunity and Income Redistribution: Theoretical Framework

-where the equality follows under the assumption that the distribution of effort is independent of the multiplier.\footnote{This assumption is not essential for our analysis but simplifies the exposition of the theory.
+We assume that spectators observe the features of the environment that determine whether the outcome is merit-based $\pi$, but do not observe $\pi$ directly.
+In the lucky outcomes environment, spectators observe the coin-flip probability $q$.
+To infer $\pi$ from $q$, spectators must use Bayesian updating, which implies $\pi=1-q/2$.
+In the lucky opportunities environment, spectators observe the productivity multipliers of each worker.
+Spectators can use this information to estimate $\pi$.
+Without loss of generality, assume that worker $1$ wins the tournament, which means $m_1 e_1 > m_2 e_2$.
+The probability that the worker who won is the worker who exerted more effort given the information observed by the spectator is When inferring $\pi$ from the features of the environment, spectators can encounter cases with or without uncertainty about whether the best performer lost.
+First, if $m_1 \leq m_2$, then $\pi = 1$ and there is no uncertainty.
+Intuitively, if worker $1$ wins despite being less or equally productive as worker $2$, then they must have exerted more effort than worker $2$.
+Second, if $m_1 > m_2$, there is uncertainty and equation \eqref{eq_pi} becomes where the equality follows under the assumption that the distribution of effort is independent of the multiplier.\footnote{This assumption is not essential for our analysis but simplifies the exposition of the theory.
 We also show in Section \ref{sec:effort} that this assumption is consistent with our experimental data.} Expression \eqref{pr_high_e} shows that $\pi$ depends on the relative multiplier $m_1/m_2$ or, equivalently, on the relative advantage conferred to worker $1$.
 We show in Appendix \ref{sec:convexity} that $\pi$ is decreasing and convex in this relative advantage for any log-normal distribution of effort.
 Thus, the probability that the best worker lost $(1-\pi)$ or, equivalently, the probability that the winner was luck-based, is increasing and concave in the winning worker's relative advantage.
 Intuitively, this concavity arises because the density of $e_2/e_1$, which measures the relative effort of the disadvantaged worker compared to the advantaged worker, is centered around one (equal effort) and decreases for larger values of $e_2/e_1$.
-Therefore, even small relative advantages can greatly impact who wins, whereas the incremental effect of increasing this relative advantage matters less.\footnote{Notably, the convexity of $\pi$ in the relative advantage is not unique to the way we chose to model unequal opportunities.
-We show in Appendix \ref{sec:headstarts} that modeling opportunity luck as an additive headstart also leads to a convex mapping from lucky headstarts to the likelihood that the winning worker exerted more effort ($\pi$) for the empirical distribution of worker effort that we observe in the experiment.
-This is because $e_2-e_1$, which is the relevant measure of relative effort in this case, has the most probability mass near zero (equal effort), and therefore, the convexity intuition above still applies.
+Therefore, even small relative advantages can greatly impact who wins, whereas the incremental effect of increasing this relative advantage matters less.\footnote{The convexity of $\pi$ (concavity of $1-\pi$) in the relative advantage is not unique to the way we chose to model unequal opportunities.
+We show in Appendix \ref{sec:headstarts} that implementing opportunity luck as an additive headstart also leads to a convex mapping from lucky headstarts to the likelihood that the winning worker exerted more effort ($\pi$) for the empirical distribution of worker effort that we observe in the experiment.
+This is because $e_2-e_1$, which is the relevant measure of relative effort in this case, has the most probability mass near zero (equal effort), and therefore, the convexity intuition above still applies (see the last paragraph in Section \ref{sec:convexity} for the complete theoretical argument).
 We also show in Appendix \ref{sec:convexity} that the same intuition readily extends to other common effort distributions.}